-Following the full and complete implementation of the mitigation measures presented in Section 4 above, there will be no negative residual impacts from the proposed works on cetaceans in the area.
-Provided these mitigation measures are implemented in full, it is unlikely that any animals will be injured as a result of the proposed works.
+Following the full and complete implementation of the mitigation measures presented in Section 4 above, there will be no negative residual impacts from the Works on cetaceans in the area.
+Provided these mitigation measures are implemented in full, it is unlikely that any animals will be injured as a result of the Works.